bluszcz/pyqttotp/README.md

 ## Description

-PyQtTOTP is a TOTP QR code generate.
+PyQtTOTP is a TOTP QR code generator.

 ## Usage